 • play the victim to make others feel guilty

 • tell others how awful this person is (for being angry at us)

-• say someone can get angry & then punish them when they do
+• say it’s ok if someone’s angry & then punish them when they do

-• are SO good they’ll never find anything to be angry at us about (we think)
+• are SO good that they can never find anything about us to be angry over (we think)

 • insist /demand that others never get angry at us, because we’re too delicate / can’t handle anger / it’s un-spiritual (not pleasing to God) / we don’t deserve it…